AugustoCL/ML-Books-Jason-Brownlee/README.md

 16. Deep Learning for Time Series Forecasting
 17. Generative Adversarial Networks with Python
 18. Better Deep Learning
-19.XGBoost With Python
+19. XGBoost With Python

-Please share if you have the missing ones.
-Thanks
+Hope you enjoy!